imc-trading/svlangserver/README.md

 - `systemverilog.lintOnUnsaved`: _Boolean_, Lint even unsaved files
   * Default: *true*
 - `systemverilog.defines`: Defines for the project.
 Used by the language server as well as verilator linting
+  * Default: empty
+- `systemverilog.formatCommand`: verible-verilog-format command for code formatting
+  * Default: _verible-verilog-format_
+  * If not in path, replace _verible-verilog-format_ with the appropriate command
 - Example coc.nvim settings file
     ```json
     {